SAP/luigi/plugins/auth/public/auth-oidc/README.md

 ## Overview

-This project contains a library that allows your application to extend the [Luigi framework](https://github.com/SAP/luigi/tree/master/core) with an OpenID Connect authorization provider.
+This [authorization plugin](https://github.com/SAP/luigi/tree/master/plugins/auth/public/auth-oidc) contains a library that allows your application to extend the [Luigi framework](https://github.com/SAP/luigi/tree/master/core) with an OpenID Connect authorization provider.
 Further configuration details can be found in the [main documentation](https://docs.luigi-project.io/docs/authorization-configuration#openid-connect-configuration).
 We support Authorization Code with PKCE and Implicit Grant flow.

 ## Installation